OutSystems/docs-product/src/deliver-mobile/distribute-pwa/advanced.md

 1. Remove the custom service worker and republish the app.
 This adds the default service worker to the app.
 1. With the default service worker on, [extract static resource and URL list](#getting-static-resources-links-and-url-mappings).
 1. Update your code of the custom service worker with the new lists of static resources and URL mappings.
 1. Add the custom worker again to the app by editing the manifest and republish the app.

-The platform optimizes the resources so only changed parts of the app affect the cache.